FoxyGirl/rsschool-cv/cv.md

 - __Location__: Minsk, The Republic of Belarus

+### About Me

+I have a big willing to be a professional frontend developer which can solve different tasks for creating web apps.

+I believe that RS Schools will help me to get strong knowledge of ES6 JavaScript, Typescript and great experience of development React apps.

+I tend to keep my knowledge and technical skills relevant to modern developments.

+In my opinion I'm a good team worker, having good analytical, problem solving and interpersonal skills.

 ### Skills and Proficiency
 - HTML5, CSS3, Less, Saas
 - JavaScript, jQuery, React